 Richmond’s numerous museums highlight history, art, science and more.
 Whether going to spend a rainy day, entertain the family, show out-of-town visitors around or go on a date, museums fit the bill.
 Please check websites for the most updated information, locations, hours, and directions.
 Also confirm that admission is FREE for those listed below as this may change after posting here.

-The following institutions have agreed to these standards described below: Agecroft Hall and Gardens, The American Civil War Museum, The Black History Museum And Cultural Center of Virginia, The Branch Museum of Architecture and Design, The Children’s Museum of Richmond, Henricus Historic Park, The Institute for Contemporary Art, John Marshall House, Lewis Ginter Botanical Garden, The Library of Virginia, Maymont, The Poe Museum, Preservation Virginia, St. John’s Church Foundation, The Science Museum of Virginia, The Valentine, The Virginia Holocaust Museum, The Virginia Museum of Fine Arts (VMFA), The Virginia Museum of History and Culture, and The Wilton House Museum.
+The Richmond region is rich with attractions and institutions that highlight history, art, science and more at Agecroft Hall and Gardens, The American Civil War Museum, The Black History Museum And Cultural Center of Virginia, The Branch Museum of Architecture and Design, The Children’s Museum of Richmond, Henricus Historic Park, The Institute for Contemporary Art, John Marshall House, Lewis Ginter Botanical Garden, The Library of Virginia, Maymont, The Poe Museum, Preservation Virginia, St. John’s Church Foundation, The Science Museum of Virginia, The Valentine, The Virginia Holocaust Museum, The Virginia Museum of Fine Arts (VMFA), and The Wilton House Museum.

 - Facemasks will be required of visitors, staff and volunteers (as required by Executive Order), with exceptions for young children.

 - Capacity will be reduced to provide guests space to socially distance.
 In some cases, pre-registration/timed tickets may be required.

 - Contactless payment and use of credit/debit cards for purchases will be strongly encouraged.

 - Social distancing will be required, and may be encouraged with barriers, designated walk routes and additional signage.

 - Hand sanitizer and similar options will be available at all institutions.